Pesto pasta with goat cheese and sweet peas combines a classic basil pesto with spaghetti, sour and salty aged cheese and sweet green peas.

 Instructions

-- Bring a 20cm or 8" saucepan of generously salted water to a boil (I use 1½ teaspoons in a pan this size), use this to cook your spaghetti as per the instructions.
+- Bring a 20cm or 8" saucepan of generously salted water to a boil (I use 1½ teaspoons in a pan this size), and use this to cook your spaghetti as per the instructions.
 This should take around 8-10 minutes.

 - Defrost the peas by running them under cold water in a sieve for 4-5 minutes.

-- Whilst the pasta is cooking toast the pine nuts in a small frying pan.
+- Whilst the pasta is cooking, toast the pine nuts in a small frying pan.

 - Crumble the goat cheese.

-- 1 minute before the pasta is ready to come out of the pan add the defrosted peas.
+- 1 minute before the pasta is ready to come out of the pan, add the defrosted peas.

-- When your pasta is cooked al dente, drain reserving a little (75ml or ⅓ Cup) of the cooking liquid.
+- When your pasta is cooked al dente, drain, reserving a little (75ml or ⅓ Cup) of the cooking liquid.

 - Return the pasta to the cooking pan over a low-medium heat and mix in the pesto, two-thirds of the goat cheese, and half of the pine nuts and mix with enough of the cooking liquid to make a nice "sauce".